 Maximum number of students admitted: 40

-Contact person: Dr. Jeremy Friedman, Associate Director, Brady-Johnson Program in Grand Strategy
+Contact person: Dr. Christopher Miller, Associate Director, Brady-Johnson Program in Grand Strategy

 This rigorous two-semester course begins in January with readings in classical works from Sun Tzu to Clausewitz to Kissinger as well as more contemporary works from the post-Cold War era.
 Students will identify principles of strategy and examine the extent to which these were or were not applied in historical case studies from the Peloponnesian War to the post-Cold War period.
 During the summer, students will undertake research projects or internships designed to apply resulting insights to the detailed analysis of a particular strategic problem or aspect of strategy, whether of a historical or contemporary character.
 In the fall, the seminar will turn its attention to fundamental contemporary grand strategic issues.
 Students must take both semesters for academic credit (No credit/D/Fail) and fulfill the summer research/internship requirement.
 In both semesters the seminar will meet during reading week and hold a total of 14 weekly sessions.
 Admission is by competitive application only.
 Admitted students are expected to attend an introductory meeting to be held in mid-December (date and time to be announced) and to begin preparation for the course over the winter break.
 A significant number of special events outside of class meeting times throughout the year will be organized as opportunities permit.